 If you want to get the job, your choice of what to wear for a job interview should match or be slightly dressier than the dress code of the company.
 For example, if the normal work attire of the company is business casual, it’s ok to wear a suit to impress.
 If the normal work attire is casual, it’s ok to wear a business casual outfit to impress as well.

 After you decide whether a professional, business casual or casual outfit is most appropriate for your interview, here are some guidelines you may want to follow when deciding what to wear for your job interview.

 The key is to wear clothing that you feel comfortable and look great in, while at the same time matching the corresponding dress code of the company.
 That way you’ll give off great energy and let your true personality shine through.

 Make sure your clothes are clean and neatly ironed.
 Nothing gives away the lack of attention to detail more than wrinkled or dirty clothing.
 Select clothing that fits properly, as ill-fitting clothing can appear scruffy and you wearing clothes that fit will help you to feel comfortable and relax in your interview.

-Perfume and aftershave should be used sparingly, so that it is not overpowering and the same goes for makeup, that should be kept subtle.
-Don’t wear flashy jewellery, as it may become distracting and you’ll want the interviewer to pay attention to you, not your bling.
+Perfume and aftershave should be used sparingly so that it is not overpowering and the same goes for makeup, that should be kept subtle.
+Don’t wear flashy jewelry, as it may become distracting and you’ll want the interviewer to pay attention to you, not your bling.

 Avoid loud prints:

-It’s good to show a bit of personality in your outfit choice, however it is best to stick to block colours, rather than loud, busy prints.
+It’s good to show a bit of personality in your outfit choice, however, it is best to stick to block colors, rather than loud, busy prints.
 Don’t be afraid of going for a slightly brighter shade, as it can help you to stand out and appear more confident.
 Try to find a balance between smart and stylish.

 Novelty ties and socks are best avoided.
 Yes, the interviewer will notice!